aninchat/theasciiconstruct/content/post/junos-bgp-and-bgp-unnumbered.md

 autonomous-system 64521;
 ```

 This is where we have our local AS number and the router ID defined.
 These can always be overridden under the BGP configuration, specific to a neighbor.
-However, if the there is no configuration for this under BGP, these routing-option parameters are used.
-This allows for an easy way to declare the router ID for your system globally, instead of having to specify this every time for every potential protocol that needs it.
+However, if there is no configuration for this under BGP, these routing-option parameters are used.
+This allows for an easy way to declare the AS number and router ID (among other things) for your system globally, instead of having to specify this every time for every potential protocol that needs it.

 Let's look at the configuration from one of the spines as well: